Survey: What Airbnb Guests Are Doing in Your Home (And Where They Do It)

 It’s hard not to admire Airbnb’s meteoric rise: With several million guests a year and a valuation of $31 billion, the company has permanently altered the hospitality industry.
 But some hosts and guests have had troubling experiences.
 The internet abounds with horror stories of guests who have found their rented digs disgusting or dangerous.
 Hosts have encountered their fair share of nightmares as well, with guests using their pads to throw wild parties or even sell drugs.
-Broken furniture and broken systems or appliances can cost hosts thousands, unless they have a home warranty from one of the renowned home protection providers.
+Broken furniture and broken systems or appliances can cost hosts thousands (unless they have a home warranty from one of these best companies).
 The company’s business model depends on guests behaving themselves, so how often do they really break the rules?

 To find out, we asked more than 1,000 Airbnb guests and 100 hosts about how often they demonstrated or discovered objectionable behaviors.
 From minor frustrations to freakier infractions, we discovered how often visitors violated the rules they promised to uphold or disrespected the home in more secretive ways.
 If you’ve always wondered what Airbnb guests are getting away with, wonder no more.